Accenture/mercury/guides/CHAPTER-8.md

                                    APP.2023032808d82ebe2c0d4e5aa9ca96b3813bdd25) registered
 ```

-This is real-time service discovery coordinated by the kafka-presence monitor application through Kafka.
+This is real-time service discovery coordinated by the "kafka-presence" monitor application.

 Now you have created a minimalist event-driven service mesh.